usnistgov/mass/doc/xray_efficiency_models.rst

   print(unp.nominal_values(stack_efficiency)) # you can easily strip uncertainties, see uncertains package docs for more info

   print("filter50K efficiencies")
-  print(filter50K_efficiency) # if you want to remove the uncerainties, eg for plotting
+  print(filter50K_efficiency) # if you want to remove the uncertainties, eg for plotting

 .. testoutput::
   :options: +NORMALIZE_WHITESPACE